abbieychen/abbieychen/README.md

 - 👋 Hi, I’m Abbie!
 - 👀 I’m interested in you ;)
 - 🌱 I’m currently learning CS
-- 💞️ I’m looking to collaborate on fun times
+- 💞️ I’m looking for an object to my unique_ptr
-- 📫 How to reach me: write me some code
+- 📫 How to reach me: exit code 139

 <!---
 abbieychen/abbieychen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.